Ystad, Sweden. Photo by Canva

 Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

-As a fan of the Swedish TV series Kurt Wallander I had always wanted to visit Ystad, the hometown of the fictional police detective created by author Henning Mankell.
+As a fan of the Swedish TV series Kurt Wallander, I have always wanted to visit Ystad, the hometown of the fictional police detective created by author Henning Mankell.

 The opportunity presented itself while travelling from Stockholm to Copenhagen by train.
 It was easy to make the necessary diversion to the stunningly beautiful town on the Swedish south coast.

 I arrived in June when the Swedish spring should have been giving way to summer.
-However, Scandinavia had been experiencing one of the coldest springs on record and Stockholm had been no exception.
+However, Scandinavia had been experiencing one of the coldest springs on record, and Stockholm was no exception.

 Expecting the worst, I alighted from the train only to be met by a relatively mild 17° Celsius, with a pleasant breeze blowing in from the Baltic Sea.